Bergsjö IF

-Bergsjö IF is a Swedish football club located in Gothenburg.
+Bergsjö IF is a Swedish football club located in Bergsjö.

 Background

 Bergsjö IF currently plays in Division 4 Göteborg A which is the sixth tier of Swedish football.
 They play their home matches at the Bergsjövallen in Göteborg.

 The club is affiliated to Göteborgs Fotbollförbund.
 Bergsjö IF have competed in the Svenska Cupen on 8 occasions and have played 12 matches in the competition.

 Season to season

 In their most successful period Bergsjö IF competed in the following divisions: